Welcome to RoSPA’s Winter Safety Hub – your guide to staying safe during the coldest months.

 We need to adapt the way we drive during the winter and be prepared for journeys that may take us through very varied weather, road and traffic conditions.

-When we have prolonged periods of snow, as we have experienced over the past three years, we tend to see a fall in the overall number of road casualties because fewer people take to the roads.
+When we have prolonged periods of snow, we tend to see a fall in the overall number of road casualties because fewer people take to the roads.
 Of course, accidents still happen at these times, and weather conditions can play a part.
-In 2012, figures from the Department for Transport (DfT) show that 38 people were killed, 544 were seriously injured and 4,584 were slightly injured in reported road accidents on Great Britain's roads when there was snow or ice on the road surface.
+In 2014, figures from the Department for Transport (DfT) show that 29 people were killed, 251 were seriously injured and 2,274 were slightly injured in reported road accidents on Great Britain's roads when there was snow or ice on the road surface.

 Knowing about the road conditions and weather forecasts should help inform whether and how journeys can be undertaken.
 Listen to local radio weather and traffic reports and also keep an eye on: